toddaustin07/Heatmiser/README.md

 Your neoHub will be polled on a periodic basis to get the latest data from all your thermostats.
 Configure how often you want this to occur.
 The default is every 60 seconds.
 More frequent polling will require more driver activity on the SmartThings hub, more network activity, and more processing required for the neoHub, so take this into account when choosing your desired frequency.

 ##### Temperature Units
-This is defaulted to Celsius, but can be changed to Fahrenheit if that is your temperature units at your location.
+This is defaulted to Celsius, but can be changed to Fahrenheit if that is the temperature-unit at your location.

+#### neoStat Device Creation
 Once you complete configuration, return to the device Controls screen.
 You should now see a Status of "Connected" if your API Access Token was accepted, and you should see a table of information appear in the Info section.

 At this point you will also start to see thermostat devices created for each neoStat (or zone) that is known to your neoHub.
 These new devices will also be found in the room where your SmartThings hub device is located.
 They will have the name of "Neostat: xxxxxx", where "xxxxxx" is the name of the configured zone.

 Within 15-20 seconds the data should get refreshed in each of the new thermostat devices and show the correct current states.

 ## Using the Devices